Understanding Your Calibration Frames in Astrophotography

 Amp glow (depending on your camera)

-Most astrophotographers build up a library of darks for different exposure times and reuse them — particularly if you have a cooled camera that keeps temperature consistent.
-Some people recommedn redoing your darks every 6 months or so, but again this might depend on your camera conditions etc.
+Most astrophotographers build a library of darks for different exposure times and reuse them—particularly if you have a cooled camera that maintains a consistent temperature.
+Some recommend redoing your darks every six months, but this might depend on your camera conditions.

 Flat Frames: Correcting Uneven Illumination

-Flats are taken to correct for vignetting (those darker corners), dust motes on your sensor or filters, and any uneven illumination across the frame.
-You’ve probably seen the effects — those weird dark donuts or subtle light fall-off that seems impossible to remove in post-processing.
+Flat frames are taken to correct for vignetting (those darker corners), dust motes on your sensor or filters, and any uneven illumination across the frame.
+You’ve probably seen the effects—those weird dark donuts or subtle light fall-off that seems impossible to remove in post-processing.

-To take a flat, you aim your setup at a uniformly illuminated surface.
+To take a flat, aim your setup at a uniformly illuminated surface.
 Common techniques include:

 Using a white T-shirt stretched over the telescope during twilight